What is Double Brokering in Freight?: A Guide for the Transportation Industry

 Economic and Operational Disruptions

-Double brokering has significant economic ramifications for all parties involved in the freight transaction.
+Double brokering has significant economic ramifications for all parties involved in the fraudulent transaction.

 • Shippers may experience increased costs due to added layers of intermediaries, leading to higher overall shipping expenses.

-• Carriers face potential payment disputes and delays, impacting their cash flow and operational efficiency.
+• Carriers face payment disputes and delays, impacting their cash flow and operational efficiency.

-Operational disruptions resulting from double brokering include miscommunication, delays, and increased risk of cargo damage.
-As shipments pass through multiple brokers, the lack of direct communication between the involved parties can lead to confusion regarding delivery timelines, special handling instructions, and other critical details.
+On top of these issues, more entities in the process increases the risk of delays and increased cargo damage.
+As shipments pass through multiple brokers and/or carriers, the lack of direct communication between all parties involved can lead to confusion regarding delivery timelines and other critical details.

 It also leads to a lack of accountability, making it difficult to identify the party responsible and properly handle situations when things go wrong.
 This lack of coordination can negatively impact the overall efficiency of the supply chain and lead to serious liability concerns when a shipment is delayed or cargo is lost or damaged.

-TriumphPay, a carrier payments platform, has also stated they’ve encountered numerous incidents of this fraudulent activity caused by this practice.
-In fact, they’ve claimed that between $500 to $700 million worth of freight can be considered victim to this practice.
+TriumphPay, a carrier payments platform, has also stated they’ve encountered numerous incidents of this fraudulent activity.
+In fact, they’ve claimed that between $500 to $700 million worth of freight per year falls victim to this practice.

 Examples of Double Brokering